 For more than 100 years, the Detroit region’s well connected transportation infrastructure has served the automotive industy’s supply chain and is well positioned to become the next transportation logistics hub.
 With a vastly integrated highway and freeway system, seven international border crossings, five major airports and several airfields, four public transportation authorities, a deep water marine port and eight rail yards, people and goods move easily throughout the region, United States and North America.

-- State of Michigan Map Provided by the State of Michigan.
+- State of Michigan Map – Provided by the Michigan Department of Transportation

-- Downtown Detroit Map Provided by the Detroit Economic Growth Corp.
+- Downtown Detroit Map – Provided by Michigan Department of Transportation

 - I-75 runs north from Florida to Michigan’s Upper Peninsula.